Description:

 Let’s build and execute the “clsErrorCSVDef” example.

-• Create a new ETL definition called “clsErrorCSVDef”
+- Create a new ETL definition called “clsErrorCSVDef”

-• Drag “clsInputCSV, clsTransformFormatStringToNumber, and clsOutputCSV” steps to the canvas.
+- Drag “clsInputCSV, clsTransformFormatStringToNumber, and clsOutputCSV” steps to the canvas.

-• Connect the dots between the “clsInputCSV” step and other steps, as shown above.
+- Connect the dots between the “clsInputCSV” step and other steps, as shown above.

-• Define a variable or a global to store the file path.
+- Define a variable or a global to store the file path.

-• Click the "clsValidateData" step to configure its "Required" properties.
-Provide the step name.
-Click the button to configure the expressions.
-Click the Save button.
+- Click the "clsValidateData" step to configure its "Required" properties.
+Enter the step name.
+Click the button to configure the expressions, then click Save.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-• Save the ETL definition, create a new instance, and then execute it.
-Render the ETL instance.
+- Save the ETL definition, create a new instance, execute it, and then render the ETL instance.

 Definition Sample:

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.